aws-observability/terraform-aws-observability-accelerator/examples/eks-istio/README.md

 # Existing Cluster with the AWS Observability accelerator base module, Tetrate Istio Add-on and Istio monitoring

-This example demonstrates how to use Terraform modules for AWS Observability Accelerator, EKS Blueprints with the Tetrate Istio Add-on and EKS monitoring for Istio.

-The current example deploys the [AWS Distro for OpenTelemetry Operator](https://docs.aws.amazon.com/eks/latest/userguide/opentelemetry.html) for Amazon EKS with its requirements and make use of an existing Amazon Managed Grafana workspace.
-It creates a new Amazon Managed Service for Prometheus workspace unless provided with an existing one to reuse.

-It uses the `EKS monitoring` [module](../../modules/eks-monitoring/) to provide an existing EKS cluster with an OpenTelemetry collector, curated Grafana dashboards, Prometheus alerting and recording rules with multiple configuration options for Istio.

 View the full documentation for this example [here](https://aws-observability.github.io/terraform-aws-observability-accelerator/eks/istio)

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements